 Ans: c

-Response: See section 1.2, Basic Statistical Concepts
+Response: See section 1.2, Data Measurement

 Difficulty: Easy

-Learning Objective: 1.2: define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.
+Learning Objective: 1.2: Define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.

-43. A cancer research group was interested in determining the percentage of women 40 years or older that have regularly scheduled mammograms.
-To accomplish this, they surveyed 500 women in this age group and based on 155 women that responded affirmatively, estimated the percentage of all women in this age group that have regularly scheduled mammograms.
+69. A cancer research group was interested in determining the percentage of women 40 years or older that have regularly scheduled mammograms.
+To accomplish this, they surveyed 500 women in this age group and based on the 155 women that responded affirmatively, estimated the percentage of all women in this age group that have regularly scheduled mammograms.
 This process is an example of _________.

 a) nonparametric statistics